telehash/telehash.github.io/v3/lob/README.md

 * [javascript](https://github.com/quartzjer/lob-enc) (node and browserify)
 * [c](https://github.com/telehash/telehash-c/blob/master/src/lib/lob.h)

+It is common to also support [cloaking](e3x/cloaking.md) within a LOB library as a convenience.

 ## Definition

 The wire-format byte array (a packet) is created by combining three distinct parts, the `LENGTH`, an optional `HEAD`, and an optional `BODY`.